-It’s time for the festive feasting on festive food to begin!
-We’re almost into December, Sinterklaas and Christmas are right around the corner.
+It’s time for the feasting on Dutch festive food to begin!
+We’re just into December, Sinterklaas and Christmas are right around the corner.
 You might be wondering what to feed your Dutch friends over this period (more Hagelslag?), so we’re here with the ultimate guide to Dutch festive food and drinks.

-With the holiday season fast approaching the supermarkets are already stocking up on all the regular festive food and drinks that the Dutch enjoy.
+With the holiday season fast approaching, the supermarkets are already stocking up on all the regular festive food and drinks that the Dutch enjoy.
 But if you’re feeling unsure about what everything is and when to eat it, never fear, for this guide to Dutch festive food and drink has got your back!
-Read on to discover all the yummiest traditional festive food and drink that the Dutch enjoy during Sinterklaas, Christmas and New Year!

-Kruidnoten – One of the treats that Zwarte Piet often throws to children are these little biscuit-like treats.
-Made with the same ingredients as Speculoos and tasting a little like gingerbread they are very yummy and you won’t be able to have just one!
+Kruidnoten — one of the treats that Sinterklaas often throws to children are these little biscuit-like treats.
+Made with the same ingredients as speculaas and tasting a little like gingerbread they are very yummy and you won’t be able to have just one!
 Try the recipe here.

-Speculaas Cookies – Speculas cookies are a spiced biscuit made with pepper, cinnamon, ginger, cloves, cardamom and nutmeg.
-Foreigners often know them as ‘windmill cookies’ as they are often made in the shape of windmills, but they can be made in almost any shape.
+Speculaas cookies are a spiced biscuit made with pepper, cinnamon, ginger, cloves, cardamom and nutmeg.
+Foreigners often know them as ‘windmill cookies’ as they are often made in the shape of windmills, but they can be made into almost any shape.
 Get the recipe here.

-Pepernoten – Slightly similar to kruidnoten, pepernoten are also small little biscuit-like treats, but are spiced with sugar and anise.
-Slightly more peppery than kruidnoten (obviously) they are a popular treat during Sinterklaas.
+These are slightly similar to kruidnoten, also being small little biscuit-like treats, but are spiced with sugar and anise.
+Slightly more peppery than kruidnoten (obviously), pepernoten are a popular treat during Sinterklaas.
 Try the recipe here.

-Chocolate letters – One of the gifts often exchanged during Sinterklaas are chocolates shaped in the first letter of the gift-receivers name.
-You can get them from any of the local supermarkets!
+Chocolate letters are one of the gifts often exchanged during Sinterklaas are chocolates shaped in the first letter of the gift-receivers name.
+You can get them from any of the local supermarkets.

 Another candy that starts popping up all through Lidl, Dekamarkt and Albert Heijn are the Sinterklaas Schuimpjes.
-These chewy candy are apparently meringues, although they don’t taste like the usual sort of meringue.
+These chewy candies are apparently meringues, although they don’t taste like the usual sort of meringue.
 Grab a packet of these colourful treats next time you are shopping!

 Christmas in the Netherlands

-Kerstkranjes – Another type of cookie, Kerstkranjes (Christmas wreath cookies) are made to decorate the Christmas tree, but also to eat!
+Another type of cookie, kerstkranjes (Christmas wreath cookies) are made to decorate the Christmas tree, but also to eat!
 Slightly lemony, get the recipe here.

-Kerststol – Kerststol is a bread made with dried fruits soaked in liqeur, and stuffed with almond paste.
+Kerststol is a bread made with dried fruits soaked in liqueur, and stuffed with almond paste.
 Lovely as part of your Christmas breakfast, or with coffee, try the recipe here.

-A speciality from the Northern province of Groningen, Boerenjongens is a drink made with sultanas, brandy and spices.
+A speciality from the northern province of Groningen, boerenjongens is a drink made with sultanas, brandy and spices.
 It is served with a spoon to eat the brandy-soaked sultanas, or they are scooped out and added to desserts.
 Try out the recipe here.

 This traditional Dutch alcoholic drink can be enjoyed any time, but is especially nice at Christmas.
-Sort of like a very thick eggnogg it can either be served with ice-cream and/or cream as a dessert or on its own, but you’ll probably need a spoon.
+Sort of like a very thick eggnog it can either be served with ice-cream and/or cream as a dessert or on its own, but you’ll probably need a spoon.
 Get a recipe here.

-The quintessential Dutch treat, these deep-fried balls (literally, oily-balls) are warming and delicious.
+The quintessential Dutch treat, these deep-fried balls (literally, oily-balls) are warm and delicious.
 Vans selling them will start popping up around the Netherlands from October onwards, but they are traditionally a New Year’s food.
 Grab a bag from a street-vendor or get a recipe here.

 Another delicious deep-fried treat traditionally served at New Year are these apple fritters (called appelbeignets or appelflappen).
-Sort of like a cross between an apple pie and a donut you will rarely attend a Dutch New Year party without finding a plate of these alongside the oliebollen.
+Sort of like a cross between an apple pie and a donut, you will rarely attend a Dutch New Year party without finding a plate of these alongside the oliebollen.
 Get the recipe here.

-While the Dutch will drink any usual alcoholic drink to celebrate New Year, if you want to feel ‘really Dutch’ then why not try a coffee laced with Schelvispekel liquer – a Dutch brandy that tastes like speculaas?!
+While the Dutch will drink any usual alcoholic drink to celebrate New Year, if you want to feel ‘really Dutch’ then why not try a coffee laced with Schelvispekel liqueur — a Dutch brandy that tastes like speculaas!
 Get a recipe here.

-If you are brave enough to try the New Year’s Day swim then you will definitely need warming up later, so the traditional Dutch ‘snert’ (split pea soup) is a hearty choice.
+If you are brave enough to try the New Year’s Day swim then you will definitely need warming up later, so the traditional Dutch snert (split pea soup) is a hearty choice.
 This thick soup is made throughout the colder months but would be a perfect way to ring in the New Year, Dutch style!
 Try the recipe here.

 What are your favourite festive Dutch foods?
 Let us know in the comments below!